Daily Words of God: Knowing God | Excerpt 119

 July 4, 2020

 Five Types of People

-People at this stage essentially possess no awareness or consciousness of matters of belief in God.
-They are bewildered and ignorant toward everything.
-These people may have believed in God for a long time or for not a very long time at all, but their bewildered and ignorant state and their true stature place them within the stage of an infant in swaddling clothes.
-The precise definition of the situation of an infant in swaddling clothes is as such: No matter how long this kind of person has believed in God, he will always be muddle-headed, confused and simple-minded; he does not know why he believes in God, nor does he know who God is or who is God.
-Although he follows God, there is no exact definition of God in his heart, and he cannot determine whether whom he follows is God, let alone whether he truly shouldand follow Him.
-These are the true circumstances of this type of person.
-These people’s thoughts are clouded, and simply put, their belief is one of confusion.
-They always exist in a state of bewilderment and blankness; muddle-headedness, confusion and simple-mindedness summarize their circumstances.
-They have never seen nor felt God’s existence, and therefore, talking to them about knowing God is as much use as making them read a book written in hieroglyphics; they will neither understand nor accept it.
+People in this stage essentially possess no awareness or consciousness about matters of belief in God.
+They are bewildered and ignorant about everything.
+These people may have believed in God for a long time or perhaps not a very long time at all, but their bewildered and ignorant state and their true stature place them within the stage of the infant wrapped in swaddling clothes.
+The precise definition of the conditions of an infant wrapped in swaddling clothes is as such: No matter how long this kind of person has believed in God, they will always be muddle-headed, confused and simple-minded; they do not know why they believe in God, nor do they know who God is or who is God.
+Although they follow God, there is no exact definition of God in their heart, and they cannot determine whether the One they follow is God, let alone whether they truly should believe in God and follow Him.
+This is the true state of this type of person.
+These people’s thoughts are clouded and, simply put, their belief is muddled.
+They always exist in a state of bewilderment and blankness; “muddle-headedness,” “confusion,” and “simple-mindedness” summarize their state.
+They have never seen nor felt God’s existence, and therefore, talking to them about knowing God is as much use as making them read a book written in hieroglyphics—they will neither understand nor accept it.
 For them, knowing God is the same as hearing a fantastical tale.
 While their thoughts may be clouded, they actually firmly believe that knowing God is an utter waste of time and effort.
-This is the first type of person: an infant in swaddling clothes.
+This is the first type of person: the infant wrapped in swaddling clothes.

 Other Types of Videos